Best International Banks in the US 2023

 - Get verified by uploading images of your documents

-- You’ll receive a physical card in the mail, and can often access a virtual card as soon as your account is verified
+If you need to spend money from your account, you can apply for a debit card.
+You’ll receive a physical card in the mail, and with some providers you can also create virtual cards as soon as your account is verified.

 What are the best international banks with no fees?